Josef-Beppe/website_deployment_automation_using_nginx/Ansible/README.md

 ansible-playbook site.yml
 ```
 5. In Your browser, navigate to http://localhost
-4. If content of github repository changes, using command in step 3 will also update the webpage on NGINX.
+4. If the content of github repository changes, using command in step 3 will also update the webpage on NGINX.
 Command can run in the background once in a while and the update will happen automatically (tested with "watch" command).

 ## Expected changes to be usable
-1. In inventory.ini change webserver.example.com for hostname recognized by DNS.
+1. In inventory.ini change "webserver.example.com" for hostname recognized by DNS.
 You will also need to configure ssh to connect to the server.
 2. In site.yml delete the first two lines and uncomment "-hosts: webservers".
 3. In roles/webserver/vars/main.yml change the necessary variables (including repository).
 4. NGINX configuration is now hardcoded in roles/webserver/tasks/files/nginx.conf.j2, but could be made to work the same way as the website files and be changeable through github using git.